-The B.B.A. program in Management Information Systems provides students with a high-quality liberal arts based educational foundation so they can secure sentry-level junior/staff positions in local, regional, or national organizations or continue studies at the master's level.
+The B.B.A. program in Management Information Systems provides students with a high-quality liberal arts based educational foundation so they can secure entry-level junior/staff positions in local, regional, or national organizations or continue studies at the master's level.
 More information is available on-line using the tabs below.
-A printable program brochure is also available for download.
+A printable [program_brochure] is also available for download.

 Method of Delivery